 It’s been a little over four months since our world was turned upside down and the compassion of the church has not faltered.
 The work before us will take many more months to complete, but there is no question concerning the heart of God in this matter.
 He loves to step into our broken places and overwhelm our doubts with His goodness.
-Where is God in the midst of our tragedies?
+Where is God amid our tragedies?
 He’s right in the middle of it.

-Christmas came and went and we are a happily working through the rebuilding process of our home.
-In hearing old Christmas carol, “O Come, O come Emmanuel,” I recently re-discovered a deeper truth behind one of Christ’s Emmanuel title.
+Christmas came and went, and we are happily working through the rebuilding process of our home.
+In hearing old Christmas carol, “O Come, O Come, Emmanuel,” I recently re-discovered a meaningful truth behind Christ’s Emmanuel title.
 I’ve limited the meaning of this praise to merely imply God’s existence with men during the time of Christ’s incarnation.
-However, the deeper meaning of His name is not only a comfort for us but it is a direct identifier of where His presence can be found.
+However, the deeper meaning of His name is not only a comfort for us, but it is a direct identifier of where His presence can be found.
 He is in the bleak darkness of pain.
 He weeps with us in our tragedies.
-He offers us healing that is not only in the anticipation of a favorable outcome, but also in His ability to identify with our own pain.
+He offers us the healing that is not only the anticipation of a favorable outcome but also in His ability to identify with our own pain.

 As I stood weeping with my little boys in our loss, God stands weeping with us even more.
 He takes in the wounds that are inflicted upon us.
 This is what I believe the writer of Hebrews implies when he says God is “touched with the feeling of our infirmities…” (Hebrews 4:15)